 “Henri Nouwen” by Br.
 Robert Lentz, trinitystores.com

 Henri J. M. Nouwen was a Catholic priest and bestselling author who wrestled with his own homosexuality.
-He died 18 years ago today on Sept.
-21, 1996.
+He died on this date (Sept.
+21) in 1996.

 Nouwen (1932-1996) remains one of the most popular and influential modern spiritual writers.
 He wrote more than 40 books, including The Wounded Healer, The Return of the Prodigal Son, and The Inner Voice of Love.